Srujankatukam/DDD-System/README.md

 ### Description 📌
 A computer vision system that can automatically detect driver drowsiness by tracking closing of eyes and yawing in a real-time video stream and then alert if the driver appears to be drowsy.

+### Instructions
+Load and Compile Audrino Code into ESP32 with necessary connections and Run the Driver Drowsiness Detection.py in DDDS.

 ### Results
 <li><a href="https://drive.google.com/file/d/1eYjNAdP7jm2eX4en5nzA75-nnUo5MywF/view?usp=share_link">Experimental Video</a></li>